2025 - All Construction Projects

 Description of work: Work will include reconstructing the Ballard Road interchange as a diverging diamond interchange (DDI) to accommodate higher traffic volumes, increase safety, and include additional bike and pedestrian accommodations.
 In addition, improvements will be made to the Ballard Road Park and Ride.

-July 14 to July 18: Pavement removal and grading operations will continue on Ballard Road from Capital Drive to the I-41.
-Night work for grading at the north bound ramp tie-ins will take place.
+July 28 to Aug 1: Pavement removal and grading operations will continue on Ballard Road from Capital Drive to I-41.
 Storm sewer work will continue from Capital Drive to I-41.
-Concrete pours for the west bridge pier footings and columns will begin in the I-41 median.
-Construction of the north wall will begin.
+Construction of the north wall panels will finish and work on the coping will begin.
+Work on the north abutments for both bridges will begin.
+Work on the south wall will begin.
 Trimming and prep work for concrete paving will continue from I-41 to Evergreen Drive.
-Concrete paving will begin on the I-41 southbound off ramp and on Ballard Road from I-41 to Evergreen Drive.
+Concrete paving will continue from I-41 to Evergreen Drive.
+Fence installation on the northbound I-41 on-ramp will be completed.
 Restoration will continue from Ballard Road from I-41 to Evergreen Drive.

 Traffic Impacts: